-The Department of Philosophy awards the Philosophy Matters Prize annually for the best undergraduate and graduate student essays that showcase the continued relevance of philosophy to concrete issues facing us in the world.
+The Department of Philosophy awards the Philosophy Matters Prize annually for the best UO undergraduate and graduate student essays that showcase the continued relevance of philosophy to concrete issues facing us in the world.
 Up to two undergraduate prizes and one graduate prize are awarded each year.
-Each winner receives a $200 gift card.
+Each winner receives $300.
 Winners of the award are announced at the Philosophy Spring Commencement, and winning essays are posted on the Department of Philosophy website.
 For more information, including submission instructions, please visit the Philosophy Matters Prize page.

 Research Grants for Graduate Students